intersystems-community/vscode-objectscript/README.md

 To be able to use many features you first need to configure the connection to your IRIS/Caché/Ensemble server(s) in your [VS Code settings](https://code.visualstudio.com/docs/getstarted/settings).
 If you are unfamiliar with how settings work and how they are edited, use that link.

 We recommend you define server connections in the `intersystems.servers` object whose structure is defined by the [InterSystems Server Manager](https://marketplace.visualstudio.com/items?itemName=intersystems-community.servermanager) helper extension.
-Install this extension to get assistance when editing the JSON definition.
+Install this extension and consult its README about commands for easy setup of connections, plus assistance when editing the JSON definition.
 For example:

 ```json
 	"intersystems.servers": {